bestiecollabs/bc/seed/AI_README.md

 * Testing: include a smoke test or minimal repro for each feature; validate timestamps, time zones, and locale.
 * For D1 queries, show schema assumptions and expected row counts.

-## Continuity Files

-**CHANGELOG_AI**

-* Record each material change by date/time (PST), author/model, files touched, diffs or summaries, rationale, tests run, impact, rollback notes, and PR links.

-**HANDOFF**

-* Capture current state, open decisions, blockers, next actions, env bindings (no secrets), build/test steps, known issues, owners, deadlines, and pointers to AI_README and CHANGELOG_AI entries.
-* Refresh at every shift change, task pause, or transfer.

 ## Handoff File Rules (for New Chats)

 **PowerShell Compatibility**
-Always provide full PowerShell-ready code blocks so I can update or run them directly in PowerShell.
+Always provide full PowerShell-ready code blocks so I can run them directly in PowerShell.
+Always double check codes for accuracy.

 **Full Code Delivery**
 Always put the step #, include the full code, the exact file directory path, a clear explanation of what the code does, and what to expect after running it.

-**File Verification**
-Before updating any code, verify you have the latest version.
-If not, ask me to provide the most recent file before making changes.

 **Concise Instructions**
-Provide short, direct, and clear instructions for every step.
+Provide short, direct, and detailed instructions for every step.

 **Understand the Codebase First**
 Before writing or editing code, review all files in the repo to understand the project structure and logic.
 If a needed file is missing, ask me for it immediately before continuing.